Pairwise Covariates-adjusted Block Model for Community Detection: Real Data Examples

 \subsection{Example 2: School Friendship}

-For real networks, people often use specific nodal covariates as the ground ``truth" for community labels to evaluate the performance of various community detection methods.
-However, there could be different ``true" community assignments based on different nodal covariates (e.g., gender, job, and age). \cite{peel2017ground} mentioned that communities and the covariates might capture various aspects of the network, which is in line with the idea presented in this paper.
-To examine whether PCABM can discover different community structures, in our second example, we treat one covariate as the indicator for the unknown ``true" community assignments while using the remaining covariates as the known covariates in our PCABM model.
+In real networks, people often use specific nodal covariates as the ground ``truth" for community labels to evaluate the performance of various community detection methods.
+However, there could be different ``true" community assignments based on different nodal covariates (e.g., gender, job, and age). \cite{peel2017ground} mentioned that communities and covariates might capture various aspects of the network, which is in line with the idea presented in this paper.
+To examine whether PCABM can discover different community structures, in our second example, we treat one covariate as the indicator for the unknown ``true" community assignments while using the remaining covariates to construct the pairwise covariates in our PCABM model.

 The dataset is a friendship network of school students from the National Longitudinal Study of Adolescent to Adult Health (Add Health).
-It contains 795 students from a high school (Grades 9-12) and its feeder middle school (Grade 7-8).
-The nodal covariates include grade, gender, ethnicity, and number of friends nominated (up to 10).
-We focused on the largest connected component with at least one covariate non-missing and treated the network as undirected, resulting in a network with 777 nodes and 4124 edges.
-For the nodes without gender, we let them be female, which is the smaller group.
-For those without grade, we generated a random grade according to their schools.
+It contains 795 students from a high school (Grades 9-12) and its feeder middle school (Grades 7-8).
+The nodal covariates include grade, gender, ethnicity, and the number of friends nominated (up to 10).
+We focused on the largest connected component with at least one non-missing covariate and treated the network as undirected, resulting in a network with 777 nodes and 4,124 edges.
+For the nodes without gender, we assigned them to the female group, which is the smaller group.
+For those without grades, we generated a random grade within their schools.

-Unlike traditional community detection algorithms that can only detect one underlying community structure, PCABM provides us with more flexibility to uncover different community structures by controlling different covariates.
+Unlike traditional community detection methods that can only detect one underlying community structure, PCABM provides us with more flexibility to uncover different community structures by controlling different covariates.
 Our intuition is that social network is usually determined by multiple underlying structures and cannot be simply explained by one covariate.
 Sometimes one community structure seems to dominate the network, but if we adjust the covariate associated with that structure, we may discover other interesting community structures.